StuntsPT/linux-shell-101/class.md

 ---

-Se estão a conseguir acompanhar até aqui - parabéns. estão aptos a navegar a shell básica
+Se estão a conseguir acompanhar até aqui - parabéns.
+Estão aptos a navegar a shell básica
 =========================================================================================

 ---